GabiKleebi02/PyramidHologram/README.md

 - add support for gif-files
 - possibility to control position and size of each image independently
 - automatically draw a template for the parts after using the calculator
+- use centimeters or inches on the website to set the sizes of the squares